nopnop2002/Arduino-STM32-rosnode/mpu9250/README.md

  But this sample doesn't use DMP, just 9DoF data.
  Conversion from 9DoF data to quaternion uses imu_filter_madgwick on the host side.

+- AL8963 3-axis Electronic Compass
+ Sensitivity adjustment data for each axis is stored to fuse ROM on shipment.
+ This value can be used to calculate adjusted measurement data.

 I used [this](https://github.com/jrowberg/i2cdevlib/tree/master/Arduino/MPU6050) library to get data from MPU6050.
 I used [this](https://github.com/jrowberg/i2cdevlib/tree/master/Arduino/AK8963) library to get data from AK8963.
 IMU_Zero is based on [this](https://github.com/jrowberg/i2cdevlib/tree/master/Arduino/MPU6050/examples/IMU_Zero).